adamhl8/ts-explicit-errors/README.md

 ### `filterMap` Function

-`filterMap` maps over an array, calling the provided function on each element.
+`filterMap` maps over an array/iterable, calling the provided function on each element.
 Returns an object containing the mapped elements array (`values`) and `errors` array (if any).

 - Returning `undefined` in the function excludes that element from the `values` array.
 - Returning [`CtxError`](#ctxerror-class) (usually via [`err`](#err-function)) collects the error into the `errors` array.